 7.4 Postponements will not be considered because of injuries or any other matter not considered exceptional.

-7.5 Any club desiring to arrange a friendly must seek permission from Jordan Robinson.
-No friendly fixtures shall be arranged on a League fixture date without prior approval of Jordan Robinson.
+7.5 Any club desiring to arrange a friendly must seek permission from Alan Smith.
+No friendly fixtures shall be arranged on a League fixture date without prior approval of Alan Smith

 .

-7.6 Clubs must accept fixtures given at seven days’ notice by Jordan Robinson.
+7.6 Clubs must accept fixtures given at seven days’ notice by Alan Smith.

-7.7 If a club fails to fulfil a fixture, the Club Secretary must inform Jordan Robinson that they are conceding the points.
+7.7 If a club fails to fulfil a fixture, the Club Secretary must inform Alan Smith that they are conceding the points.

 7.8 Any club failing to play a fixture on a scheduled date will be made to play the reverse fixture, if it has not already been played or forfeited, on their opponents’ ground.
 Clubs failing to fulfil fixtures will be fined £15.